 Educators are always looking to find the latest and best resources to effectively reach students and to improve their own teaching methods.
-Podcasts are both entertaining and informative, which make them excellent tools for teachers to use both inside and outside of the classroom.
+Education Podcasts are both entertaining and informative, which make them excellent tools for teachers to use both inside and outside of the classroom.

 Teachers are not the only ones who benefit, however.
 Anyone involved with education ﹘ parents, PTA members, administrators, and counselors ﹘ can find inspiration from podcasts.

 Below are some podcasts that are inspirational and practical for those in the educational field:

 Hosted by teacher Matt Miller and digital learning consultant Kasey Bell

 Google Teacher Tribe (GTT) podcasts, published weekly, are aim at helping teachers effectively use technology in the classroom.
 In particular, GTT provides practical ideas on how teachers can use Google products and G Suite.

 Topics include “Tapping into Creativity with Google Drawings” and “Blended Learning with G Suite.”

 Since school districts are investing heavily in Chromebooks for their schools, teachers and students need to master these tools.
 Each week, Miller and Bell provide tips, resources, news, updates, and strategies for K-12 teachers.
 The pair frequently interview teachers and how they integrate Google into their classrooms.